rafalp/Misago/dev-docs/plugins/hooks/get-thread-start-context-data-hook.md

     ...
 ```

-Misago function used to get the template context data for the start thread page.
+Misago function used to get the template context data for the thread start view.

 ### Arguments